Sreetama Datta

 Deriving A Pattern From The Previous Years’ Question Papers

 Unlike Physics and Biology, it is difficult to draw a pattern from the questions that are being asked in the Chemistry section of NEET.
-Variations in the pattern of chemistry are more than the other two subjects.
+Variations in the pattern of chemistry are greater than in the other two subjects.
 However, it has been observed that most of the questions are theory-based and can be solved by those who have read the NCERT books thoroughly.
 A rough break-up of the questions in the chemistry sections is as follows:

 Source of the question